 - Penis extender to stretch out the scar tissue and nerves

-Many doctors today recommend waiting anywhere from one year to two years to see if the condition corrects itself.
+Many doctors today recommend the best way to treat Peeyronie’s Disease is waiting anywhere from one year to two years to see if the condition corrects itself.
 In most cases, Peyronie’s will correct itself fully or the symptoms will subside enough that no formal treatment is required within this time period.
 For men who prefer a natural remedy for Peyronies Disease, there are several good Books for Peyronies Disease that offer doctor recommended natural treatments for curved penis.

 If a man has mild penis curvature and is able to achieve an erection and can successfully participate in sexual intercourse, most doctors will recommend no formal treatment for the disease.
 If a man is bothered by his penis curvature, the condition causes stress and anxiety since a medical treatment is not available, many men are seeking a natural Peyronies disease treatment that stretches the effected tissue on the penis to allow a man to achieve a natural looking erection.

 If Peyronie’s Disease develops rapidly, a biopsy of the tissue can be performed to help ascertain the cause of the condition.

 For moderate Peyronie’s Disease, treatments can include oral medication, topical cream, electrical therapy, ultrasound therapy, manual penis extender and locally injectable steroid agents into the effected area to help break up the plaque.